 Brief biography: Educated at Monash University (BSc(Hons) in Mathematics) and University of Edinburgh (PhD in program verification).
 Employed in Computer Science Departments of Monash University and the University of Melbourne.
-Professor in School of CIT (now ICT) at Griffith University since 1991.
+Professor in School of CIT (now ICT) at Griffith University from 1991 to 2014.
 Head of School from 1994 to 1997 and Acting Dean of former Faculty of Information and Communication Technology from 1999 to 2000.

 Teaching interests: Programming, programming languages, database systems, data structures and algorithms, Web programming, teaching and learning methods.

 Recent courses taught: 2503ICT Web Programming, 7401ICT eService Technology, 7112ICT Research Methods in IT.

 Previous courses taught: 3515ICT Theory of Computation, 1005ICT Programming 2, Programming Language Implementation, Database Management Systems, Database Design, and many others.

 Contact Andrew Rock in July if you're a D or HD student, in at least third year u/grad or first year p/grad, interested in competing for Griffith in the ACM Student Programming Contest.

 Research interests: Theory, design and implementation of database systems; data mining algorithms; knowledge representation and reasoning; theory of programming languages; theory of computation; programming methodology; Web programming, semantic Web, ontologies, logic programming; health information systems.